How Much Is My Old Sewing Machine Worth?

 Being able to identify which accessories, presser feet, or other "stuff" is with your old machine can be helpful, plus a machine with extras is generally worth more and sells for a higher price than just a stand-alone machine.

-- Identify the most common accessories and presser feet with photos and instructions at the Singer Attachments and Accessories page at ISMACS.
+- Identify the most common accessories and presser feet with this photo from Offspring or check photos and instructions at the Singer Attachments and Accessories page at ISMACS.

 - Find digital reprints of instructions for some of the most popular Singer accessories at ISMACS, scroll to the bottom of the page for the accessories.